CHRIST CHURCH BYLAWS 2016 as amended 11/20/2016

 (6) The Board of Finance and Property may choose to establish two other sub-committees: Finance, consisting of three members, and Property, consisting of six members.
 If the two subcommittees are established, the specific duties of each subcommittee would include:

 (1) Will be responsible for all of the financial affairs of the church, including the preparation of preliminary church budgets for the Board of Finance and Property and the maintenance of all church financial records.
 It shall supervise expenditures by the establishment of business procedures to be followed by the Boards of the church and the Treasurer.

 (2) Will project long-range financial responsibilities by which the church can systematically meet its obligations.

 (3) Will assist the Board of Stewardship in planning and preparing for the annual stewardship drive and will provide detailed assessments of the financial needs of the church.

 (4) Will be responsible for preparing a preliminary budget to be presented to the Board of Finance and Property.
-A final budget will be prepared for presentation to the Council for approval and presentation at the January church meeting.
+A final budget will be prepared for presentation to the Council for approval and presentation at the fall church meeting in November.

 (5) Will oversee the preparation of all final financial reports for the preceding year to be presented to the church membership at the May meeting of the church.

 (1) Will be responsible for the maintenance and upkeep of all of the church property, both internal and external.

 (2) Will monitor the condition of all structures and all equipment within these structures.